todvora/properties2xml/README.md

 ```
 where the backslash before end of line says, that second line is continuation of the first line.

-Second not implemented funcion is `:` as key and value devider.
+Second not implemented feature is `:` as key and value devider.
+For example:
 ```
 label : text description of input field
 ```